shelviazizah/BCR-Chapter1/README.md

 ## How To Run

 1. Open index.html in your web browser (e.g Chrome or firefox)
-2. To check the responsive design click
+2. To check the responsive design, can minimize the screen